TelanJ/ceph_rbd_inc_snapshot/README.md

 ## snapinc

-#snapinc is a cli client for backup/restore/purge of ceph rbd images from local machines to remote machines and vice-versa.
+Snapinc is a cli client for backup/restore/purge of ceph rbd images from local machines to remote machines and vice-versa.

 Syntax: